pinnacle0/frontend-libraries/packages/webpack-util/README.md

 ## Monorepo Folder Structure

-The following structure can be used for a yarn workspace monorepo setup.
+The following structure can be used for a npm/yarn/pnpm workspace setup.

 ```text
 <workspaceRootDirectory>